Contractors' Equipment: Rent, Buy, Borrow or Refurbish?

 Here’s a look at the benefits and risks to these options for filling your equipment needs and some tips to help make sure you’re properly covered.

-Equipment rental or easing
+Equipment rental or leasing

 - If you rent or lease equipment, you pay for the equipment rental only when you need it.
 Leasing can have tax advantages for you, and can be appealing for those who are hesitant to take on extra debt.